jami-khan/Payment-Management-System/README.md

 # Payment-Management-System
 Assalamualaikum everyone.
 HOPE you are doing great by the grace of Almighty Allah.
 Myself Iftekhar Ahmed Jami  Khan.
+Assalamualaikum everyone.
+HOPE you are doing great by the grace of Almighty Allah.
+Myself ftekhar Ahmed JAmi  Khan.
+My project name is Payment Management system.
+It is actually a system that is consists of several feature like attendance list, payroll list, employee list, department list, position list, allowance list, deduction features with the addition of user's interface.